Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 as ordinary Haskell variables or we can use them to interpolate other regular expressions into a regular expression.
 With them, we can even interpolate a regular expression into itself to generate a recursive pattern.
-Moreover, we can embed a Haskell function into a regular expression to dynamically interpolate another regular expression, which is quite similar to `(??{code})` in Perl.
+Moreover, we can embed a Haskell function into a regular expression to dynamically interpolate a regular expression, which is quite similar to `(??{code})` in Perl.

 We can use the embedded function as a [zero-width